 - You can save your settings and they can be undone and the website returned to its default setting.

 All buses in our fleet are low floor with step-free entrances to make boarding and alighting easier for everyone.
-The vast majority also have ramps fitted for wheelchair users.
+All of our buses have ramps fitted for wheelchair users.

 Guidance for wheelchair users

-Each of our buses has a dedicated space for wheelchairs, and the majority are fitted with ramps.
+Each of our buses has a dedicated space for wheelchairs, and all are fitted with ramps.

 The majority of our buses are dual door with the wheelchair space accessed via the centre doors.
 To board one of our buses: